cedricwalter/cedricwalter.github.io/_posts/_joomla/2012-05-21-joomla-mootools-and-jquery-compatibility.md

 Till here, this is what you will find on all #Joomla [forums](http://forums.waltercedric.com/), posts over the internet.
 The last tips is what make the difference!

-Instead of using a different alias for the [jQuery](http://jquery.com/ "jQuery ajax library") object (when using noConflict), you can write your [jQuery](http://jquery.com/ "jQuery ajax library") code by wrapping it all **in a closure**.
+Instead of using a different alias for the [jQuery](http://jquery.com/ "jQuery ajax library") object (when using noConflict), you can write your [jQuery](http://jquery.com/ "jQuery ajax library") code by wrapping it all in a closure.
 This can be done in the document.ready function

 ```
 <p>$script = "jQuery(function($) {               $();</p><p>       });"; $document->addScriptDeclaration($script);</p>